johnnyf-hcp/vault-demo-rotate-linux-password/README.md

-# Demo of HashiCorp Vault rotating linux user passwords
+# Demo of rotating linux server user passwords with passwords stored in HashiCorp Vault
 This is using a Jupyter notebook to execute the steps required.
 It also assumes that you have HashiCorp Vault installed and configured on your side.